Concept-as-Tree: A Controllable Synthetic Data Framework Makes Stronger Personalized VLMs: Visualization of Concept Trees

 \section{Visualization of Concept Trees}

 We provide detailed visualizations of Concept Trees, covering three categories: humans in ~\cref{fig:man_get,fig:man_add,fig:man_modify,fig:man_remove,fig:woman_get,fig:woman_add,fig:woman_modify,fig:woman_remove}, pets in~\cref{fig:cat_get,fig:cat_add,fig:cat_modify,fig:cat_remove}, and objects in ~\cref{fig:obj_get,fig:obj_add,fig:obj_modify,fig:obj_remove}.
 For each concept, we first obtain its concept tree using the CaT.
 Subsequently, we modify the original tree through three types of tree editing operations: add, modify, and remove.
 After each operation, a new concept tree is generated, which is then used to synthesize diverse personalized images.
+In addition, we provide detailed positive, easy negative, and hard negative samples for some concepts, as shown in Fig.~\ref{fig:supple_training_data}.